Memorials of Others

 What are the Spomeniks?

-These are unique Modernist-Yugoslav monuments (Spomeniki in Slovenian, Spomenici in Croatian) that were built in the 60s and 80s throughout what used to be the Socialist Federal Republic of Yugoslavia to commemorate the victims of the national liberation struggle against the Nazis and Fascists following the invasion of German and Italian Axis Powers during World War II.
+I stumbled upon the Spomeniks while exploring the Internet.
+These striking Modernist-Yugoslav monuments (Spomeniki in Slovenian, Spomenici in Croatian) were created between the 1960s and 1980s across the former Socialist Federal Republic of Yugoslavia.
+They were built to honor the victims of the national liberation struggle against the Axis Powers—specifically the Nazi and Fascist forces—during World War II.

 The Spomeniks’ story could not be fully understood without its political and cultural context.